AhmedMagdy231/Bank_System/README.md

 # Bank_System

+- Every user data save in own file to read and write from it
 - Every user can deposite money
 - Every user can withdraw money
 - Every user can transpher money to onther user
 - Every user can see his history of his proccess
 - Every user can see his own data

 # Image Of Output